InfiniteAmmoInc/Yarn/README.md

 # Yarn

 Dialogue editor created for "Night in the Woods" (and other projects) by Noel Berry and Alec Holowka.
+It is heavily inspired/based on the amazing Twine software: http://twinery.org/

 ![Screenshot](http://infiniteammo.com/Yarn/Screenshot.jpg)